MyEtherWallet/knowledge-base/source/_posts/en/getting-started/glossary-of-common-terms.md

 ## **Wallet**

 -   The interface / client that you use to manage your account(s).
--   Example: MyEtherWallet.com, MEWconnect, MetaMask, a hardware wallet (i.e. Ledger, Trezor, BitBox, Secalot, etc..), a Multisig Wallet Contract.
+-   Example: MyEtherWallet.com, the MEW wallet app, MetaMask, a hardware wallet (i.e. Ledger, Trezor, BitBox, Secalot, etc..), a Multisig Wallet Contract.

 ## **Account**